zachjweiner/pystella/doc/citing.rst

 Citing pystella
 ===============

-If you use :mod:`pystella` for your work, please cite the following pair of articles:
+If you use :mod:`pystella` for your work, please cite the following article:

+    Z. J. Weiner, "Stencil Solvers for PDEs on GPUs: An Example From Cosmology," in Computing in Science & Engineering, vol. 23, no. 4, pp. 55-64, 1 July-Aug.
+2021, doi: 10.1109/MCSE.2021.3083547.

+If relevant to your work, please also cite the following pair of articles (which present the first physics results using :mod:`pystella`):

     P. Adshead, J. T. Giblin, M. Pieroni, and Z. J. Weiner, Phys.
 Rev. Lett.
 124 (2020) 171301, arXiv:1909.12843 [astro-ph.CO].